graph2210/carBrands/README.md

 # carBrands
-This is a repo for common car brands
+This is a repo for common car brands also for SUVs brands